Mopsgamer/view-ignored/README.md

   - Reads `jsr.json(c)` and `deno.json(c)` `include` and `exclude` fields.
   - See the implementation of [JSR target](https://github.com/Mopsgamer/view-ignored/tree/main/src/targets/jsr.ts) for details.

+## See also

+- https://jsr.io/@m234/path - Utility to sort paths.

 ## License

 MIT License.
 See [LICENSE.txt](LICENSE.txt) for details.